Xrtotech/Xrtotech.github.io/docs/en/anti_fraud.md

 Once this rule is enabled:

-- **Each order will be restricted to a maximum of one limited item**
+- Each order is permitted to include **only one** limited item.
-- If the quantity exceeds the allowed limit, the system will block the order during checkout
+- Orders containing more than the permitted quantity (**1**) will be **automatically blocked during checkout**.
-- This helps effectively reduce bot activity and bulk purchases by resellers
+- This mechanism effectively reduces bot activity and bulk purchasing by resellers.

 ## 📬 Need Help?